varigence/docs/bimlflex/reference-documentation/StageObjectWithBusinessName.md

 # Stage Object With Business Name

-When defining a Model Override name for an object, setting this to true will use the override name as the staging table name
+When defining a Model Override name for an object, setting this to true will use the override name as the staging table name.

 Notes:
 * This setting is part of the `Naming` settings category.
 * The default value for this setting is `N`.